 Firearms Safety & Training Basics

-The following videos are intended to provide basic information on firearms safety and the functions and use of a variety of firearms and related information.
+The following videos and articles are intended to provide basic information on firearms safety and the functions and use of a variety of firearms and related information.
 There are many points of view on shooting techniques, so you are always encouraged to do your own research to find those that help you improve your shooting skills.
 You are encouraged to attend a formal firearms training course, with a licensed firearms instructor, usually offered by local firearms merchants.
 Research the types of firearms training available and choose the best course(s) for you.

 Rules of Firearm Safety: